joseph-turk/joseph-turk.github.io/_posts/2016-03-01-a-project-per-month.md

 Deadlines tend to be great motivators for me.
 I work on writing and editing proposals as part of my day job, and I tend to become more and more productive as we get closer to the submission deadline.
 So starting in March, I’m going to make a point of completing one side project every month for the rest of the year.
 I’m going to go from project initiation to Minimum Viable Product (MVP) in a month or less.

+**Update 10 July 2016:** I'm no longer trying for a full project every month.
+See [this post](../../../07/10/building-commonplace) for details.

 Here’s my basic plan.

 ## Week 1: Planning